Opsio - Cloud and AI Solutions

 • Optical Character Recognition (OCR): Converting text in images to machine-readable text

-Understanding Machine Learning: The Digital Brain
+Understanding ML: The Digital Brain

 Machine learning is a broader field of artificial intelligence focused on developing algorithms and statistical models that enable computers to perform tasks without explicit programming.
 Instead, these systems learn from data, identifying patterns and making decisions with minimal human intervention.

-Core Concepts of Machine Learning
+Core Concepts of Predictive modeling

-Machine learning systems are designed to improve their performance over time through experience.
+Statistical learning systems are designed to improve their performance over time through experience.
 The fundamental process includes:

 • Data Collection: Gathering relevant datasets for training